 Just recently, a long-time resident has become a local celebrity of sorts.
-With his own Facebook Group, “Oh No I’ve Fallen” boasting over 1,300 members, and even an article about him on NorthJersey.com on Christmas 2015, Buddy is more than just a face on the side of the road; he’s a bona fide local celebrity.
-Michael Chirichella, The Jefferson Chronicle’s Community and Sports Editor, stopped by Buddy’s home on Berkshire Valley Road to get his take on his celebrity status.
+With his own Facebook Group, “Oh No I’ve Fallen” boasting over 1,300 members, and even an article about him in NorthJersey.com on Christmas 2015, “Buddy” is more than just a face on the side of the road, he’s a bona fide local celebrity.
+The Jefferson Chronicle’s contributing writer Michael Chirichella stopped by Buddy’s home on Berkshire Valley Road to get his take on his celebrity status.

 A: (Buddy) I really couldn’t tell you exactly how it started.
-I was just minding my own business for many years, trying to be a solid upstanding citizen of Jefferson Township, providing shade and a home for some of our avian residents and showing some foliage during the fall.
-One day the winds of change came through, and the next thing I knew I was seeing things from a whole new perspective; a different slant, if you like.
+I was just minding my own business for many years trying to be a solid upstanding citizen of Jefferson Township, providing shade and a home for some of our avian residents and showing some foliage during the fall.
+One day the winds of change came through and next thing I knew I was seeing things from a whole new perspective; a different slant if you like.

 As for my popularity, I think a lot of it has to do with accessibility.
-I never turn away my friends, whether they’re old or new, and I make it a point to always look my best for photos or selfies.
-I was looking at my page a little while ago and I had no idea so many people have taken pictures with me.
-People of all ages, too.
-I think you even took one (pauses) No, you let me be the subject of a birthday card, but it’s all good.
+I never turn away my friends whether they’re old or new and I make it a point to always look my best for photos or selfies.
+I was looking at my page a little while ago and I had no ides so many people have taken pictures with me.
+People of all ages too.
+I think you even took one (pauses) No, you let me be the subject of a birthday card but it’s all good.

 Q: Wow!
 I had no idea.
 Can you share some of your favorites?